aspose-tasks/Aspose.Tasks-Documentation/java/getting-started/supported-file-formats/_index.md

 ---
 title: Supported File Formats
+description: "Aspose.Tasks for Java supports loading and saving of a wide range of project management file formats and allows you to edit source documents as well as convert files from one format to another."
 type: docs
 weight: 20
 url: /java/supported-file-formats/
 ---

+## **Supported File Formats**
 The following table indicates the input and output file formats supported by Aspose.Tasks for Java.

 |**Format**|**Description**|**Load**|**Save**|